 Coffee dates can be dicey in the style department.
 It’s a possible daytime/afternoon scenario so you want to keep it casual but still look your best (For what it's worth the midweek daytime coffee date is not a date, you're better than that.
 Nobody ever got laid after a midweek coffee date).
 Flexibility is key too, it could always transition into more plans.
 Let’s keep it casual and not overthink it.
 A tee-shirt or casual button-down layered under a zip-up jacket is a great place to start.
 Finish it with sneakers and a great pair of jeans or chinos.
 If you’re looking to add a little extra personality, try a pair of colored chinos for some extra vibes.
 Fit is key here, just because you’re going casual doesn’t mean you shouldn’t be focused on looking put together.

 Meeting for a few cocktails after work or on the weekend is a great first date.
-Nighttime dictates a bit of elevated style, and like we said before, a date deserves something outside of your midweek suit, so consider this a flex zone.
+Nighttime dictates a bit of elevated style, and as we said before, a date deserves something outside of your midweek suit, so consider this a flex zone.
 This is a great opportunity to work a high/low vibe so try a solid or patterned blazer paired with a t-shirt and a crisp pair of denim.
 For shoe choices, pair with a clean pair of sneakers or a loafer for a great finish.
 This look is going to let your date know you took the time to think about the occasion and rock some personal style.
 The second you show up looking this good you’re already going to be ahead of the last loser she met on Hinge.